tangaiyun/RedisRateLimiter/README.md

 usage:

-please set the configuration of redis,change the content fo redis.properties as your real environment
+please set the configuration of redis, change the content of redis.properties as your real environment.

 detail api usage: